LEADERSHIP - We focus our support on mission leaders, creating new opportunities for them to connect, learn and grow in leadership.

 Plamthodathil S Jacob, Leadership and Mission, Ed.
 Mark Laing, 2004

-Faith2Share builds leaders for three key outcomes:
+Faith2Share builds leaders for three key outcomes.
+To help them:

-• To help them lead disciple-making movements where children, women and men learn to follow Jesus in every aspect of their lives.
+Lead disciple-making movements where children, women and men learn to follow Jesus in every aspect of their lives.

-• To help them build effective collaborations in mission as they establish trust and respect with other leaders in their own locations as well as internationally.
+Build effective collaborations in mission as they establish trust and respect with other leaders in their own locations as well as internationally.

-• “Leadership development is at the heart of Christian mission.
+“Leadership development is at the heart of Christian mission.
 Leaders emerge from the inner and outward workings of any successful organisation or movement.
 The missionary movement is no exception.
 Development of potential new leaders has been the goal and expression of the Christian mission from its inception.”

 Dr Roger E Hedlund, Forward in Leadership and Mission, Ed.
 Mark Laing, 2004.